iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___13.9/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.goodsam.responder 5 reviews"/>
 </p>

+> Not going to leave a rating yet, I want to wait and see if my issue gets resolved and that this actually works first.
+Issue: No Email received!!
+Now that everything is sorted, the app works fine for me.<br> :date: __2021-03-24 05:33:31__

 > Excellent & is developed continuously.<br> :date: __2021-03-08 15:15:54__

 > Seems to work fine no issues<br> :date: __2021-02-26 21:44:53__